262 Ashley Road,

 1 person favorited this theater

-This location on the corner of Ashley Road and Jubilee Road was originally the site of the Victory Palace Cinema which was opened in 1920.
-This was closed in February 1935 and work began to construct the Regal Cinema which opened on 18th September 1935 with Anna Neagle in “Peg of Old Drury”.
-This beautiful Art Deco cinema was also equipped with a café.
+Located in Parkstone, near Poole, Dorset, on the corner of Ashley Road and Jubilee Road.
+This was originally the site of the Victory Palace Cinema which was opened in 1920, and was closed in February 1935 and demolished.
+The Regal Cinema opened on 18th September 1935 with Anna Neagle in “Peg of Old Drury”.
+This beautiful Art Deco style cinema was also equipped with a café.

 For a suburb of both Bournemouth and Poole, this was a very grand cinema indeed.
 With wooden panels along the side and beautiful proscenium lighting this cinema evoked everything that post war Britain needed to clear the gloom.